jaateixeira/nameit/README.md

 ## OUTPUTS:
 * The same pdf files are renamed in a standardised way - author, year, title, publication, and publisher.

+# Mission #

+* MISSION 1 - Enable researchers across the world to store and find research articles in the PC or shared folders in a more easy and faster way
+* MISSION 2- Advance the standardisation on how research articles in pdf format are named.

 # Benefits of using NameIT

 * Research articles are easier to find